dynatrace-oss/opentelemetry-metric-java/README.md

 In the example case above, metrics are exported every second.
 This short export interval is just for demonstration purposes and should not be used in real-world scenarios.

-Once metrics are reported using the Metrics API, data will be exported to Dynatrace in the set interval:
+Once metrics are reported using the Metrics API, data will be exported to Dynatrace in the set interval.
+Metric instruments can be created using a `Meter` and used to record values:

 ```java
 Meter meter =